-The list of iron and steel products in (amended) Regulation 833/2014 Annex XVII overlaps with the list of products in Annex IV to Implementing Regulation 2019/159 imposing definitive safeguard measures against imports of certain steel products into the EU.
-The European Commission redistributed the import quotas originally allocated to Russia to other third countries (see Implementing Regulation 2022/434).

-A winding down period applies, allowing the execution of contracts, until 17 June 2022, concluded before 16 March 2022 and ancillary contracts necessary for the execution of such contracts.
+- Iron and steel products listed in Annex XVII to (amended) Regulation 833/2014, originating in or exported from Russia.
+This prohibition applies from 16 March 2022. - Scope.
+The list of iron and steel products in Annex XVII to (amended) Regulation 833/2014 overlaps with the list of products in Annex IV to Implementing Regulation 2019/159 imposing definitive safeguard measures against imports of certain steel products into the EU.
+The Commission redistributed the import quotas originally allocated to Russia to other third countries (see Implementing Regulation 2022/434). - Winding down clause.
+A winding down period applies, allowing, until 17 June 2022, the execution of contracts concluded before 16 March 2022 and ancillary contracts necessary for executing those contracts.